 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of St. Vincent Ferrer, Confessor, of the Order of Preachers.
-The feast is II Class and therefore the semi-festive office is prayed, and at Lauds and Vespers a commemoration is made of the ferial office of Passiontide.
+It is the 600th anniversary of his death.
+The feast is II Class and therefore the semi-festive office is prayed, and at Lauds and Vespers a commemoration is made of the ferial office of Lent.
 At Lauds, the Psalms of Sunday are prayed.

 I have a particular devotion to this remarkable saint, for numerous reasons, but he seems to me to be the one Dominican saint who so perfectly exhibited in his life the true spirit of the Order of Preachers, as envisaged by Our Holy Father St. Dominic.
 We could surely use the "Angel of the Apocalypse" today, with so many people having fallen away, not just from the Faith, but from belief in God in general.
 Interestingly, the Dominican Breviary contains rubrics for the blessing of water for the sick in honor of St. Vincent Ferrer.
 You can find a very interesting article about the history of this reserved blessing here, at the website for the Dominican Province of St. Joseph.
 St. Vincent Ferrer, pray for us.